drocheam/optrace/docs/source/installation.rst

 * When mayavi fails installing vtk, try to install vtk first

-* When the installation of vtk fails, try to install older wheels from `this repository <https://github.com/pyvista/pyvista-wheels>`__.
+* When the installation of vtk fails, try to install from a list of other wheels from `here <https://docs.vtk.org/en/latest/advanced/available_python_wheels.html>`__.

 * Consult the `mayavi issues <https://github.com/enthought/mayavi/issues>`__, `vtk issues <https://gitlab.kitware.com/vtk/vtk/-/issues>`__ or `PyQt5 issues <https://github.com/pyqt/python-qt5/issues>`__ for current problems and solutions

-* In many cases forcing the installation of a specific library version circumvents issues of newer releases.
-The syntax is shown `here <https://stackoverflow.com/a/5226504>`__.
+* In many cases forcing the installation of a specific library version (e.g. vtk) circumvents issues of newer releases.
+The syntax is shown `here <https://stackoverflow.com/questions/5226311/installing-specific-package-version-with-pip/5226504#5226504>`__.
 Often older releases are hosted outside of PyPi, so you might try to locate the packages first.